CastleLi/DXAv2/Template/Template.md

 | Proximal Femur	| Left/Right Total Hip Densitometry |	PatientID\_visit#\_LH or PatientID\_visit#\_RH	| Single Total Hip Densitometry Enhanced Analysis	| PatientID\_visit#\_LHExt or PatientID\_visit#\_RHExt |
 | Radius	| L or R Radial Densitometry	| PatientID\_visit#\_Rad	| only the left OR the right radial scans can be processed at a time in the application.| |

+## Loading in table headers
 Once you have determined the **ScanType**, open the DXA report and type/copy the table headers into the template file (see below).

 ![Fig 2](https://github.com/CastleLi/DXAv2/blob/main/Template/Figs/Fig2.jpg)

+Repeat this step until all types of DXA reports are covered.

+# Template with